dentarg/auth0-blog/_posts/2018-01-11-guide-to-oauth-2-dot-0.markdown

 ### Access tokens

-Access tokens represents your authorization to access **The Resource Owner**'s information on **The Resource Server**.
-You're required to exchange your grant for an access token, which will often have an expiry time.
+Access tokens represent your authorization to access **The Resource Owner**'s information on **The Resource Server**.
+You're required to exchange your grant for an access token, which will have an expiry time.

+Access tokens expire so that any malicious use is limited by time.
+You'll need a new access token once it has expired.

 {% include tweet_quote.html quote_text="Access tokens represents your authorization to access the resource owners information on the resource server." %}

+### Refresh tokens

+Refresh tokens are a special type of token that can be held **securely** by **The Client** with the express purpose of being able to request a new access token from **The Authorization Server** once the original access token has expired.
+These can also expire, but are generally long lived.

+**The Authorization Server** should be able to revoke a refresh token in the event that it could have been compromised.

 ## OAuth at Auth0